-More important, perhaps, the decline in wages as a share of personal income increases when the growth in health expenditures accelerate, and moderates when the growth in health expenditures moderates.
+More important, perhaps, the decline in wages as a share of personal income increases when the growth in health expenditures accelerates, and moderates when the growth in health expenditures moderates.
 Supplements to wages (e.g., health insurance) move in the opposite direction as wages.
 When growth in health expenditures accelerates, so does growth in supplements as a form of compensation.
 When growth in health expenditures moderates, growth in supplements as a form of compensation moderates likewise.

 Figure 7 illustrates this trend.
 The red solid line in Figure 7 is the percentage change in health care expenditures.
 The black dotted line is the difference between the changes in wages as a share of personal income and the change in supplements to wages as a share of personal income.
-When the black dotted line is positive, the category of wages as a share of personal income is growing faster than supplements to wages as a share of personal income grow faster than wages.
+When the black dotted line is positive, the category of wages as a share of personal income is growing faster than supplements to wages.
+When the black dotted line is negative, supplements to wages as a share of personal income grow faster than wages.